GoBootcamp/book/chapters/intro.md

 Git hosting was provided by [GitHub](https://github.com)

-This companion book contains material initially written specifically for this event as well as content from Google under [Creative Commons Attribution 3.0 License](http://creativecommons.org/licenses/by/3.0/) and code under licensed under a BSD license.
+This companion book contains material initially written specifically for this event as well as content from Google & the [Go team](http://tour.golang.org/) under [Creative Commons Attribution 3.0 License](http://creativecommons.org/licenses/by/3.0/) and code under licensed under a BSD license.
 The rest of of the content is also provided under [Creative Commons Attribution 3.0 License](http://creativecommons.org/licenses/by/3.0/).